 Concentration in Packer-Processing and Retail Sectors

 One of the most heavily concentrated markets is within the packer and processing area.
 In 2011, the top four meat packers controlled as much as 82% of the market for certain meat products in the U.S. (CR4=82%).
 With this high of a level of CR4, there is an almost complete lock on the marketplace, with farmers being almost completely squeezed out of business.
 Since the early 1980s, nearly 41% of the cattle producers and over 90% of the hog producers have been driven out of business.

 Likewise, the retail grocery sector has become ever more concentrated, leading some researchers to declare collusion or illegal cooperation among the retailers, causing negative results to both the farmer and the consumer.
 Research demonstrates that when there are so few companies controlling a large segment of the market, they have the ability to price-fix, even if they do not have direct communications to do so.
 Further, heavy concentration causes the controlling companies to want to get along and not compete with each other.
 As a result, independent farmers are not paid a fair price and consumers lose choices in the marketplace and pay higher prices.

 Retailers contend they must increase their lock on the market to counter the lock the giant multi-national packer-processors have on the marketplace.
 At the same time, the giant multi-national packer-processors are claiming they must concentrate to stem the market power the retailer is gaining over them.
 So, as the largest food corporations in the world duke it out, consumers are denied choices and fair prices, and farmers are perishing at an alarming number.

-The foundation of the Organization for Competitive Markets is to reclaim competitive markets in agriculture for farmers, ranchers and rural communities.
+The foundation of the Organization for Competitive Markets is to fight for competitive markets in agriculture for farmers, ranchers and rural communities.
 True competition reduces the need for economic regulation.
 Our mission, and our duty, is to define and advocate the proper role of government in the agricultural economy as a regulator and enforcer of rules necessary for markets that are fair, honest, accessible and competitive for all citizens.